-In addition to my visual field diary on Mastodon, I’m posting the best photos from the walk on my Glass page:
+I’m keeping a visual field diary from the walk on my Glass page:

 If you don’t use Glass, which is a members-only photography website that you have to pay for, you can bookmark my Glass URL and refresh it when you want to catch up on my latest photos.
 You can also add it to your RSS reader.

-Every month at full moon I send a dispatch from the walk to the I 💜 Wasting Ink Mailing List.
+Every month I send a dispatch from the walk to the I 💜 Wasting Ink Mailing List.
 Sign up if you want to receive them:

 Plain text, no tracking, instant unsubscribe.